pupal-deep-learning/PuPal-Beta/README.md

 We are working in a new and better eye detection Haar Cascade.
 Once ready we will make it available.

-# 2. Iris segmentation with Unet
+# 2. Pupil/iris segmentation with Unet

 Unet architecture was used to train a deep learning network.
 The resulting model transforms the eye region into a segmented picture.